phoenixding/idrem/readme.md

 	java -Xmx4g -jar idrem.jar -b example_settings.txt outmodelfile.xt
 	```
 	example_settings.txt specifies all the files and parameters required by iDREM.
 	outmodelfile.txt is the saved model, which can be used to restore the running results later.
+Besides,
+	The output results will be given under the same directory of the input "Expression Data File".
 	Please refer to the manual for more details.

 * __example analysis of the single cell data__